View my Accounts

 You can check your credit record with a credit bureau, like Experian, which will give you a report on the status of your debt and will let you know if you have any judgments against your name.

-No, even if an account is fully paid up, it will still reflect on your profile at the credit bureau, BUT it will reflect a positive status of ‘Paid Up’ and will contribute to an improved credit score.
+No, even if an account is fully paid up, it will still reflect on your profile at the credit bureau, but it will reflect a positive status of paid up and will contribute to an improved credit score.

 The National Credit Act requires all credit providers to submit details of the accounts and payment details to the credit bureau.
 This information is then made available to credit providers to use in assessing the risk and checking affordability on new credit applications.